quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part62_Heuristic_Searc.md

 ---

 #### Approximate Value Function Backing Up
 Background context explaining the concept.
 The approximate value function is applied to leaf nodes, and then values are backed up toward the root state.
-This process mirrors expected updates with maxes (those for \(v^*\) and \(q^*\)), stopping at current state action nodes.
+This process mirrors expected updates with maxes (those for $v^*$ and $q^*$), stopping at current state action nodes.
 :p What is backing up in the context of approximate value functions?
 ??x
-Backpropagation of estimated values from leaf nodes to the root node, akin to the expected updates for \(v^*\) and \(q^*\), but it stops at the action nodes relevant to the current state.
+Backpropagation of estimated values from leaf nodes to the root node, akin to the expected updates for $v^*$ and $q^*$, but it stops at the action nodes relevant to the current state.
 This process helps in refining the action selection by improving the estimate of the value function. x??

 ---